franklemuchahary/linkedin-profile-analysis/README.md

 - DataScienceProfiles.csv

-Each CSV looks something along these lines:
+Each CSV looks like something along these lines:

 <img src="assets/data_access2.JPG/" alt="drawing" height="100" width="900"/>

 #### Step 2
-Next, we started off by creating a primary key against each profile, which will act as a unique identifier.
+Next, we started off by creating a primary key against each profile to act as a unique identifier.
 As we now have the profile URLs, extracting other information from the profile pages becomes much easier.
 We extracted the following information attributes from each profile:

 **Experience:**